ibon-developments/giveliback/README.md

 Web DApp to track all the books from your library which have been lended to friends and colleagues.
 A true bond between the analogue and digital world.

 ## ToDo
-* Define the user actions
-* Design the architecture
-* Outline the Smart Contract (eventually collectible tokens)
 * Slim the requirements.txt
+* Craft the Angular framework

 ## Architecture
 * Angular